Authentication and authorization

 Authentication

-More authentication information can be found on the Google Identity Toolkit API website.
+More authentication information is available on the Google Identity Toolkit API website.

-The fulfillmenttools platform is secured using an external Identity Provider (Google Identity Toolkit) that issues JWT tokens in exchange for a valid username and password.
-This JWT token securely encodes (among other things) your username, your role, and which facility you are assigned to.
-Authorization against our API works by using an issued JWT Token in every request as an HTTP header.
+The fulfillmenttools platform is secured using an external Identity Provider (Google Identity Toolkit).
+This provider issues JSON Web Tokens (JWT) in exchange for a valid username and password.
+The JWT encodes attributes such as the username, role, and assigned facility.
+Authorization against the API requires including the issued JWT in every request as an HTTP header.

 Drawing